How to convert a garage into an art studio

 - Installed a DIY wall easel.

-- Opening Event!! ( This event was scheduled several days before a big local art tour to give patrons a chance to preview and purchase my work before the show.)
+- Opening Event!!
+I scheduled an Open Studio event several days before a big local art tour to give patrons a chance to preview and purchase my work before the show.

 HEAT IS AN ISSUE

-First, be aware that heat is a major issue when working in a garage.
-I don’t have a perfect solution yet, other than using a portable radiator heater and a portable infrared heater.
+Be aware that heat is a major issue when working in a garage.
+Using a portable radiator heater and a portable infrared heater was not enough to keep warm during Virginia winters.
 Most of the heaters on the market have an exposed flame and having solvents of any kind near the heater could be dangerous.
-Since I use solvents all the time in my work, I feel safer using radiator and infared heat.
+Since I use solvents all the time in my work, I needed a safe option.
+I found that an electric heater worked best for my needs – Fahrenheat FUH Electric Heater for Garage!!
+It was easy to install on a dedicated circuit, and the thermostat function keeps the space’s temperature above 50 degrees on cold Virginia nights.
+I sometimes add a small area heater if needed.
+When researching heaters, make sure to check if they need a dedicated circuit to work safely before you buy.

 LIGHTING IS CRUCIAL

 This might sound strange, but I experienced a weird wind vortex one evening during a violent rain storm in the studio.
-The gale of wind that had come through a partially open window created such force that it blew the garage door in and bent the railings!
+The gale wind that had come through a partially opened window created such force that it sucked the garage door in like a tin can and bent its railings!
 Papers were flying everywhere as I rushed to close the window to stop the mini tornado!
 Unfortunately, the door was beyond repair and I had it replaced.
-The new door is highly insulated and hopefully will weather our Virginian storms.
+The new door is highly insulated and hopefully will hold during our Virginia storms.
+I worked with Home Depot to find the perfect doors for my needs.